LiraNuna/glsl-sse2/README.md

 # glsl-sse2

-### What is glsl-sse2?

 glsl-sse2 is a header-only abstraction library aimed providing the comfort of GLSL programming language and efficiency of SSE2.
-In short, it is a optimized SIMD vector library that behaves like the GLSL shading language.
+In short, it is an optimized SIMD vector library that behaves like the GLSL shading language.

-### Why?
+## Why?

-SSE2 is a very powerful extension used in the IA32 and amd64 instruction set often overlooked by many programmers who are seeking a performance boost for their applications.
+SSE2 is a very powerful extension used in the ia32 and amd64 instruction set often overlooked by many programmers who are seeking a performance boost for their applications.